jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 ### Build the docs

-We package our documentation as a :gem:Gem for offline use.
+We package our documentation as a :gem: Gem for offline use.

 This is done with the [**jekyll-docs**](https://github.com/jekyll/jekyll-docs#building) repository,